SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_dma/readme.md

   1. Using \ref sl_si91x_dma_simple_transfer, user can quickly perform DMA transfer using bare minimum configurations.
   2. Using \ref sl_si91x_dma_transfer, user can configure more DMA parameters for transfer
 - User can either use any of above functions for performing DMA transfer.
+> **Note:** When utilizing the UDMA1 instance in high power mode, it is advisable to allocate buffers in the ULP Memory block.

 ## Prerequisites/Setup Requirements